 - Communications and Media (attend three, or attend our Speaking Science conference)

 - Telling Your Story

 - Writing an Op-ed

-- Integrative Leadership (two-day workshop)
+- Integrative Leadership (one-day workshop)

 - Public Skills (attend two of the workshops)

 - Engaging in the Legislative Process

 - Facilitating Meetings that Matter